rosariomgomez/tradyfit/docs/admin.md

 ## Opbeat
 After [setting it up](https://opbeat.com/docs/articles/error-logging-in-flask/) it automatically captures HTTP 500 errors that occur in the application.

-I also send some additional events for capturing errors related to the REST API's rate limits and 3rd party services: Facebook login, Amazon S3 and Google API.
+I also send some additional events for capturing errors related to the REST API's rate limits and 3rd party services: Facebook login, Amazon S3 and GoogleV3 geolocation API.

-Opbeat is based in [Raven](http://raven.readthedocs.org/en/latest/) (the oficial client for [Sentry](https://www.getsentry.com/docs/)).
+Opbeat is based on [Raven](http://raven.readthedocs.org/en/latest/) (the oficial Python client for [Sentry](https://www.getsentry.com/docs/)).